Teen Mania Ministries: ESOAL renamed to PEARL

 In September 2010, local Texas news station KLTV reported a three-part story on the Honor Academy's optional "ESOAL" retreat (an acronym for the "Emotionally Stretching Opportunity of a Lifetime").
 The yearly 48- to 90-hour event would test participants with extreme exercise, sleep deprivation, unpleasant food and other military training techniques in order to "stretch" participants "emotionally and physically."
 Some interns who participated in the event describe it as abusive and authoritarian, questioning the spiritual value of activities like rolling down a hill repeatedly.
 Injuries including cuts, bruises, infections, sprains, dislocations, and exposure were reported by an area doctor, raising concerns about the event's safety.

 In response to the KLTV news story, Teen Mania leadership promised to form an independent committee to investigate the charges of safety violations.
 The committee presented their report to the Honor Academy Administration on June 13, 2011.
 In a video announcement from his blog, David Hasz, the director of the Honor Academy, explained that ESOAL had "changed dramatically and metamorphosized(sic) over the years" and would now be called PEARL (an acronym for Physical, Emotional, and Relational Learning).
 Hasz said that the revamped event will be "similar to the last several years," but the military rank names that previously were used have been replaced with team-building names.

 According to Honor Academy director David Hasz, "PEARL is not designed to be 'the event' that will spiritually change [participants] forever," and is "a small part of the Honor Academy."

 Doug Duncan described the renaming of ESOAL to PEARL as "a bit of a whitewash," believing that the central idea of the event is still about thought reform.
 The Tyler Morning Telegraph reported that each participant of the 2011 PEARL was required to visit an on-site clinic after completion of the event.
 Of the 272 participants, 42 were said to have physical concerns "such as feeling faint, sprained ankles or knees, or potential breathing issues."

-As of July 13, 2012, Teen Mania Ministries have since suspended ESOAL/PEARL, indefinitely.
+On July 13, 2012, Teen Mania Ministries suspended ESOAL/PEARL, indefinitely.
 In a statement, Hasz maintained that "those lessons learned through ESOAL and PEARL will still be taught" at Honor Academy.
 The intern who founded the Recovering Alumni website says she considers this "a small victory" but remains "concerned about the Teen Mania environment as a whole."

 Battle Cry Campaign

-Teen Mania's Battle Cry Campaign was criticized by mainstream media for its use of military metaphors and imagery, politicizing faith and cultural issues, and using statistics some believe are "greatly exaggerated."
+Teen Mania's Battle Cry Campaign was criticized by mainstream media for its use of military metaphors and imagery, politicizing faith and cultural issues, and using statistics described as "greatly exaggerated."